dilannarvaez24/challenge_number_2/README.md

 This is a tool that works as an interpreter and allow us to run different code connected to different coding languages like Python.
 With that in mind, you can see in the image below how does it looks and works:

 [![Git.png](https://i.postimg.cc/KzXd0RRT/Git.png)](https://postimg.cc/DWgjZfQf)

+### 🖥️WINDOWS TERMINAL🖥️

+In the same way, the idea is to execute the same piece of code but now running it in tje Windows terminal that will be activated by applying the comand "````Win + r"